-The program will consist of 9 concurrent technical tracks and more than 1,100 platform and poster presentations in 80 breakout sessions, as well as seven panel discussions.
+The technical program will consist of more than 1,000 platform and poster presentations in 88 breakout sessions, as well as five panel discussions.

 The sessions and panels are organized according to the following major topics:

 - Emerging Contaminants